JulienRobberechts/nodejs-test-double-guide/readme.md

 ### 2.2.
 Level of mocking

 Test doubles in javascript can be achieved at 2 different levels.
+Those 2 different level are often named Partial test double and full test double.

-I propose to name them: POST-import test doubles and import-interception test doubles.
+To remove: I propose to name them: POST-import test doubles and import-interception test doubles.

 no-interception vs partial-testdouble